Superrlily/data_wave/README.md

 ## Data Wave - Surf on the job market

 ### Context
-The job market can be complexe to apprehend, understand the dynamic, what type of profile is required, which organisations are recruited and where, the contract type...
+The job market can be complexe to apprehend, understand the dynamic, what type of profile is required, which organisations are recruited and where, the type of contract available...

 ### Our solution
 Our idea was to collect job ads from the 2 most popular job search engines in France; Linked and Indeed.